ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Bear in mind that replication may not always be required.
 If your application needs to store data and then write it to Cloudant later, then replication isn't strictly speaking required.
 All that is required is that data is stored on the device and bulk written to Cloudant when the connection is restored.

-As replication is a one way operation, if a primary-primary setup is required between two Cloudants in different regions, then two replications in opposite directions are required.
+As replication is a one-way operation, if a primary-primary setup is required between two Cloudant instances in different regions, then two replications in opposite directions are required.

 Changes occurring on the London side are sent to Dallas, and vice versa.

-More complex topologies are possible, with data flowing in a ring around a set Cloudant services.
+More complex topologies are possible, with data flowing in a ring around a set Cloudant service.

-To summarise:
+To summarize:

 Cloudant replication is a mechanism for copying data from a source database to a target database.

 Replications can be one-off or continuous and can optionally be filtered with a JavaScript function or Cloudant Query selector and can be resumed from where a previous replication left off.

 That's the end of this part.
-The next part is called "Partitioned Databases".
+The next part is called "Partitioned databases".

-## Partitioned Databases video
+## Partitioned databases video
 {: #partitioned-databases-video}

-Learn how partitioned databases works in {{site.data.keyword.cloudant_short_notm}}, how to assign documents to specific shards, and why partitioned databases improve performance, cost, and scalability.
+Learn how partitioned databases work in {{site.data.keyword.cloudant_short_notm}}, how to assign documents to specific shards, and why partitioned databases improve performance, cost, and scalability.

 <div class="embed-responsive embed-responsive-16by9" data-hd-video="video">
 <iframe class="embed-responsive-item" id="partitioneddatabases" title="Partitioned Databases" type="text/html" width="560" height="315" src="https://youtube.com/embed/cniDi-j3F-4" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen> </iframe>
 </div>

-### Partitioned Databases video script
+### Partitioned databases video script
 {: #partitioned-databases-video-script}
 {: script}
 {: notoc}

 Welcome to the Introduction to Cloudant course, an eighteen part video series that gives you an overview of the IBM Cloudant databases-as-a-service.

-This is part 15: "Partitioned Database".
+This is part 15: "Partitioned database".

 We haven't discussed this yet, but Cloudant is a distributed database.
 There are many storage nodes that make up a Cloudant service and a database's documents are distributed across the nodes in groups called "shards".
 A single database is said to be "sharded" or divided into multiple pieces.

-In a normal Cloudant database, a document is allocated a shard algorithmically - effectively documents are distributed around the the shards randomly.
+In a normal Cloudant database, a document is allocated a shard algorithmically - effectively documents are distributed around the shards randomly.

 In a partitioned database, you define which shard the documents are stored in by supplying a partition key.